lukelbd/ncparallel/README.md

 If you do not want parallel processing and instead just want to split up the file into more manageable pieces for your script, simply use `-n=1`.
-As explained above, this is very useful for large file sizes and scripts limited by available memory.
+As explained above, this is very useful for large file sizes, i.e. when your script execution time is limited by available memory.
 <!-- your file size is such that
    - the bottleneck in your execution time is due to memory limitations. -->